12-Monkeys-Developers/cthulhuhack/README.md

     - Under the portrait: token lightning for the player, skull and crossbones for the GM.
 - Hit dice as a resource: activates/deactivates the display on the form
 - Wealth as a resource: enables/disables display on the form
+- Miscellaneous option : if the field is filled, this is used as a resource and will replace Wealth resource

 Compendiums
 - Only in French right now